Harris Academy Merton: History

-Academy

-The school saw its GCSE results increase from 32% under the former Tamworth Manor High School to 40% 5A-C GCSEs in the result that were published in August 2007.

-The school has become over-subscribed.
-After 8 years of service for the Academy, the Executive Principal, Mr Andy Halpin would be retiring to let Mr Leo Gilbert take the job on a full-time permanent basis.
-New Principal Aisha Samad saw the results decrease from 57% in 2015 to 37% in 2016.

-It was last inspected by Ofsted in 2012.The school was judged to be 'outstanding'.
-As such it is exempt from further section 5 inspections.

-Description
+Inspections

+When inspected by Ofsted in both 2012 and 2022, it was judged to be outstanding.
+The 2012 Ofsted report complimented the teachers, who understood their pupils and tailored their teaching to their needs.
+The 2022 Ofsted report states that 'leaders are ambitious for all.
+They have very high expectations of pupils in every subject.
+All pupils learn the rich curriculum exceptionally well.'

 Harris Federation

-The Harris Federation is a federation of academies originally in five South London boroughs.
+The academy is part of the Harris Federation, a federation of academies originally in five South London boroughs.
 The Harris Federation is an education charity.
-It opened its first school in 1991 and now runs 54 primary and secondary academies in London and Essex, and train thousands of teachers per year.
+It opened its first school in 1991 and now runs 54 primary and secondary academies in London and Essex.

 Harris Academy Merton

-The academy is part of the Harris Federation.
 The academy takes in students from both genders between the ages of 11 and 19.
 The academy serves an ethnically diverse community.
-In 2012 the largest ethnic group was Black or Black British but there was significant number of Asian and Asian British students.
+In 2012 the largest ethnic group was Black or Black British but there was a significant number of Asian and Asian British students.
 About 28% of students were disabled or had special educational needs.
 Fifteen per cent were supported through school action, and 13.5% school action plus or with a statement of special educational needs.
 These proportions are both above national averages.
-Nearly 40% of its students are known to be eligible for the pupil premium again significantly above the national average.
+Nearly 40% of its students are eligible for the pupil premium.

-The 2012 Ofsted report complimented the highly skilled teachers who understood their pupils and tailored their teaching to their needs.
-As a result, students attainment is above the national average.